-Barker's Robotics program continues to go from strength-to-strength demonstrating that Robotics is so much more than 'just the robot.
+Barker's Robotics program continues to go from strength-to-strength demonstrating that Robotics is so much more than 'just the robot'.

 Robotics at Barker

-Through a rewarding and enriching program, we aim to maximise the creative and intelligent capacity of the students, challenging them to become better so they have the skills and confidence to do what they never thought they could.
+Through a rewarding and enriching program, we aim to maximise the creative and intelligent capacity of the students, challenging them to grow their skills and confidence to achieve feats they never thought possible.

 No previous skills are required to join the program - just curiosity, enthusiasm and a willingness to learn.
 Training, support and guidance are provided by Barker technical staff, teachers and industry mentors.